-The application site comprises the building known as the 'Buttermarket'.
+The application site comprises the building known as the 'Buttermarket' in Newark Town Centre.
 This building fronts Middle Gate, with a side access to Chain Lane.
 It is connected to Newark Town Hall.

 In accordance with Section 1 (5) of the Planning (Listed Buildings and Conservation Areas) Act 1990 (the 'Act'), the building complex known as the Buttermarket is considered to form part of the Grade I Town Hall listing, which adjoins to the east of the application site.